Avaiga/taipy-doc/docs/manuals/new-user-manual/auth/authorization.md

 Other users, if they have the "sales" role will see the result of calling *results_for_sales*.

-Finally, users that have neither the "exec" or the "sales" roles will be presented the result of the *results_for_others* function.
+Finally, users that have neither the "exec" nor the "sales" roles will be presented the result of the *results_for_others* function.

 Now if a user is authenticated with the *user* credentials, printing